|

 The Red Seat

-On June 9, 1946, Ted Williams hit a mammoth blast to right field, 502 feet from home plate.
+The red seat On June 9, 1946, Ted Williams hit a mammoth blast to right field, 502 feet from home plate.
 It traveled to Section 42, Row 37, Seat 21, where it landed on Joseph A. Boucher's straw hat.
 As Boucher later recalled, "They say it bounced a dozen rows higher, but after it hit my head, I was no longer interested."
-That Williams shot was the longest ever hit at Fenway, and the seat has been painted red to mark the spot.
+That Williams shot was the longest ever hit at Fenway.
+At the time the bleachers were benches and not individual seats, but the seat in that spot has been painted red to mark the location of the famous homer.

 I've seen the pictures and heard the stories, but knowing that the red seat is there provides a connection to the past.
 That's what makes this park so special.
 It's proof, to anyone who ever sat through a rain delay only to see a rookie pitcher get clobbered, or watched a pinch-hitting backup catcher whiff feebly with the bases loaded, that The Greatest Hitter Who Ever Lived played here, in my Fenway.